 I’ve written about this before, but I’m my worst prosecutor.
 At times I can be harsh with myself.
 Instead, I can trust to know the next step, the next, and the next.
 I don’t have to see the result yet, only the next step.
 Asking for help was the first step; after this, it’s easier to make the next one.
 Hopefully.

-2. Don’t be afraid for what you fear
+2. Don’t be afraid of what you fear

 Ralph Waldo Emerson said: “What we fear of doing most is usually what we most need to do.”
 This is something I’ve also noticed a lot.
 The more resistant you are to what seems the most logical but hard to do is the thing you should do to solve the matter.
 The more yeah buts you have, the more you should do it.